morrning/ngdm/README.md

 # ngdm
-The new generation of digital money
+The new generation of digital money with decentralized control